owncloud/ocis/docs/ocis/adr/0028-activities-service.md

 * Activity store:
   * (PRO) Introducing a new database type might be more efficient for storing activities.
   * (CON) Introducing a new database type brings extra complexity and maintenance overhead.
-  * (CON) Using the file system to store the activities might be inefficient and could be problematic specially in a distributed environment.
+  * (CON) Using the file system to store the activities might be inefficient and could be problematic especially in a distributed environment.
 * Activity format:
   * (PRO) Normalizing the activities before storing them might make it easier and more efficient to query them.
   * (PRO) Storing each activity only on the resource itself is more space-efficient.
   * (CON) Storing each activity only on the resource itself increases the complexity of querying activities.
-  * (CON) Storing each activity in a human-readable is not space-efficient.
+  * (CON) Storing each activity in a human-readable format is not space-efficient.

 ## Links <!-- optional -->